jacobdensford/jacobdensford.com/fell/playing-the-game.md

 To **attack**, roll your weapon's steal die and subtract your opponents protection.
 Deal what's left as harm.

+When more than one person attacks a single target, roll all steel dice and use the highest result.

 ### Morale

 When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies HP by half, roll a WIL contest.
 If you win, roll your WILL ability die on the **morale** table to see what the surviving enemies do.